CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 ---
 LCM provides the ability to upgrade Cumulus Linux on one or more switches in your network through the NetQ UI or the NetQ CLI.
 Up to five upgrade jobs can be run simultaneously; however, a given switch can only be contained in one running job at a time.

-Upgrades can be performed between Cumulus Linux 3.x releases, between Cumulus Linux 4.x releases, and between Cumulus Linux 3.x and 4.x releases.
+Upgrades can be performed between following Cumulus Linux releases:

+- 3.6.z to later versions of 3.y.z
+- 4.x to later versions of 4.y.z
+- 3.6.0 or later to 4.2.0 or later

 ## Workflows for Cumulus Linux Upgrades Using LCM